 Chronic pain (long-term pain) affects about 40 million people in the US.1 Some sources say the numbers could be as high as 100 million.
-Beyond the debilitating personal effects, chronic pain costs the US over $600 billion every year.2
+Beyond the debilitating personal effects, this type of pain costs the US over $600 billion every year.2

 Pain is a subjective experience.
 What’s painful to one person might be just a slight discomfort to another.
 That said, pain that lasts for long periods could be crippling, regardless of its severity.